 Cellulite: While it’s not possible to “cure” cellulite, you can minimise the appearance of ripples and dimples with daily self-massage and a caffeine-spiked cream (my personal favourite: Sol de Janeiro Brazilian Bum Bum Cream!).

 Eyebrows: Allow brows enough time to grow in completely — it’s essential for correcting previous mistakes.
 Once you’ve done so, get them reshaped according to your bone structure and facial shape.

 Bookings: Bridal beauty pros like makeup artists and hairdressers are notoriously overbooked, so snag your dates now.
 And don’t forget you’ll need to book hair and beauty appointments for your bridesmaids and mom as well.

-Bridal beauty guide: Three months to go
+Bridal beauty routine: Three months to go

 Dates, dates, dates: Book other beauty treatments, such as a fake tan now.

-Bridal beauty guide: One month to go
+Bridal beauty routine: One month to go

 Facial: If you’re having regular facials, schedule your final appointment for 7-10 days before the big day.
 Skin will still be glowing but without the risk of any post-facial blemishes.

 Time it right: Do a timed make-up trial, not just for you but for your bridesmaids as well.
 Remember the order — makeup comes after hair and nails, just before the wedding dress.

 Practise, practise, practise: Planning on doing any or all of the hair or makeup yourself?
 Start practising – especially a technique you haven’t used before (like applying false eyelashes).